learn-co-curriculum/dsc-intro-to-sets-lab/README.md

 You will be able to:

-- Have a better sense of what sets, universal sets, and subsets are
-- Know how to perform common set operations in Python
+* Use Python to perform set operations
-- Learn how to use Venn Diagrams to understand the relationships between sets
+* Use Python to demonstrate the inclusion/exclusion principle

 ## Exploring Set Operations Using a Venn Diagram